hoang-ho/Skin_Lesions_Classification_DCNNs/README.md

 * Ensemble model of the fully fine-tuned Inception V3 and DenseNet 201 (best result): Ensemble_Models.ipynb

+**Technical Issue**: I'm using Keras 2.2.4 and Tensorflow 1.11.
+Batch-Norm layer in this version of Keras is implemented "weirdly", and consequently, if use Keras's example codes for fine-tuning Inception V3 or any network with batch norm layer, the results will be very bad.
+Please refer to issue [#9965](https://github.com/keras-team/keras/pull/9965) and [#9214](https://github.com/keras-team/keras/issues/9214).

 ## Results

 | Models        | Validation           | Test            |  Depth          | # Params          |